 SendBirdCall instance will be initialized again with the new

-SendBirdCall.init()method must be called once across your Android client app.
-It is recommended to initialize the Chat SDK in the
+SendBirdCall.init()method must be called at least once in your Android client app.
+It is recommended to initialize the Calls SDK in the

 onCreate()method of the

-To make and receive calls, authenticate a user to Sendbird server by using their user ID through the
+To make and receive a 1-to-1 call or start a group call, authenticate a user to Sendbird server by using their user ID through the

 SendBirdCallListener event handler using the